 Proposal 1: It is agreed that “after Cell A gNB has received and accepted the UL WUS Configuration request from the NES Cell gNB, it broadcasts SIB at the first opportunity.

-Proposal 2: It is agreed from the signalling point of view, in UL WUS Configuration Req (naming FFS) from NES Cell gNB to Cell A gNB, one code point “start” with UL WUS Configraiton.
-This code point is used to trigger Cell A to broadcast UL WUS configuration in SIB as in Proposal 1.
+Proposal 2: It is agreed from the signalling point of view, in UL WUS Configuration Request (naming FFS) from NES Cell gNB to Cell A gNB, UL WUS Configuration is included to trigger Cell A to start broadcasting UL WUS configuration in SIB as in Proposal 1.

 Proposal 3: It is agreed that NES Cell gNB can “stop” (naming FFS) Cell A to broadcast UL WUS configuration.
 But it is not agreed if the class 1 or class 2 procedure is used.
 For further discussion.